mullenkamp/nasadap/README.rst

   ###############################
   ### Examples

-  min_max = min_max_dates(mission1) # Will give you the min and max available dates for products
+  min_max1 = parse_nasa_catalog(mission, product, version, min_max=True) # Will give you the min and max available dates for products

-  ge1 = Nasa(username, password, mission1, cache_dir)
+  ge1 = Nasa(username, password, mission, cache_dir)

   products = ge1.get_products()

   datasets = ge1.get_dataset_types(products[0])

-  ds1 = ge1.get_data(product1, dataset_type1, from_date, to_date, min_lat, max_lat, min_lon, max_lon)
+  ds1 = ge1.get_data(product, version, dataset_type, from_date, to_date, min_lat,
+                      max_lat, min_lon, max_lon)
   ge1.close()

-  ge2 = Nasa(username, password, mission2, cache_dir)
-  ds2 = ge2.get_data(product2, dataset_type2, from_date, to_date, min_lat, max_lat, min_lon, max_lon)
-  ge2.close()

 Once you've got the cached data, you might want to aggregate the netcdf files by year or month to make it more accessible outside of nasadap.
 The time_combine function under the agg module provides a way to aggregate all of the many netcdf files together and will update the files as new data is added to NASA's server.
-It will also shift the time to the appropriate time zone (since the NASA data is in UTC).
+It will also shift the time to the appropriate time zone (since the NASA data is in UTC+00).

 .. code-block:: python